jevonmao/GSoC-2025-jevonmao/README.md

-# Google Summer of Code 2025 — DeepMind (Jevon Mao)
+# GSoC 2025 Google DeepMind — Swift Code Examples for Google Gemini
 This repository serves as the master record of my work during **Google Summer of Code 2025** with **Google DeepMind**.

 ---